 Hi, I’m Cory Sementuh and I’m the proud owner and armorer for CDS ARMS / FREEDOM SECURITY.
 You’re probably reading this because you’re interested in building an AR-15 style rifle/pistol/SBR and want some advice.
 While this is not a definitive guide, it is a great starting place for the information needed to make good decisions on your AR build.
 I have learned a ton in my 15+ years in the AR industry and on the innumerable amount of builds, upgrades, modifications and repairs done.
 I do work for everyone from first time buying Average Joes to Federal, State and local law enforcement officers and agencies.
 AR style rifles are a passion of mine and I’d like to share some of the things I’ve learned in my journey thus far.
-The AR industry is constantly changing, trends come and go, but I will provide what good advice I can as of early 2021; just don’t beat me up if trends and prices change in the future!
+The AR industry is constantly changing, trends come and go, but I will provide what good advice I can as of 2022; just don’t beat me up if trends and prices change in the future!
 Throughout the article I’ll give you my top picks to consider, in no particular order.
 Please read and then ask questions!

 Why Build? – Factory vs Custom Build